Go Back

 • Cut the beef into bite-sized pieces.
 Place in a large bowl or zip-lock bag with the plain flour, salt, and pepper.
 Toss until all pieces are evenly coated.

-• Heat a little oil in a large pan over medium-high heat (or use the sear function on your slow cooker/multi-cooker).
+• Heat the oil in a large pan over medium-high heat (or use the sear function on your slow cooker or multi-cooker).
 Brown the beef in batches, being careful not to overcrowd the pan.
-Remove browned beef and set aside.
+Remove and set aside.

 • In the same pan, add the onion and garlic.
 Cook until softened and fragrant, about 2–3 minutes.

 • Transfer the beef, onion, and garlic to the slow cooker.
-Add the tomato paste, Worcestershire sauce, thyme, and season with a little extra salt and pepper.
-Mix well.
+Add the tomato paste, Worcestershire sauce, thyme, potatoes, and carrots.
+Season with a little extra salt and pepper and mix well.

-• Pour in the beef stock and stir to combine all ingredients.
+• Pour in the beef stock and stir to combine.

-• About 15 minutes before serving, stir in the frozen peas.
-Cook until heated through.
+• About 15 minutes before serving, stir in the frozen peas and cook until heated through.
 Taste and adjust seasoning if needed.

-• Spoon the stew into bowls and serve with bread, mashed potatoes, or rice.
+• Spoon into bowls and serve with bread, mashed potato, or rice.
 Garnish with fresh thyme or parsley.

 Notes